 Figure 1.
-The research framework of the dissertation Figure 2.
+The research framework of the dissertation9 Figure 2.
 PRISMA flow diagram for the number of articles passing each stage of the selection process Figure 3.
 The locations of cities where the studies were analysed in the literature review.
 Figure 4.
-Total number of UGS measured per article15 Figure 5.
-Number of articles published in over two decades up to 18th April 201615 Figure 6.
+Total number of UGS measured per article Figure 5.
+Number of articles published in over two decades up to 18th April 2016 15 Figure 6.
 Variables used in the articles to indicate a relationship with the indicators of cooling Figure 7.
 Example of the two different UGS in the study area, Leipzig.
 A: urban forest, B: urban park Figure 8.
 Map of the habitat and land-use types in the city of Leipzig, Germany, showing the UGS that were sampled Figure 9.
-The temperature difference (ΔT) for four green spaces, distinctively showing the high heterogeneity of the temperature gradients found for green spaces in Leipzig.34 Figure 10.
-Distribution of sampled UGS (forests and parks) in various classes for temperature difference ($\Delta T[FIT]$) and cooling distance in Leipzig Figure 11.
+The temperature difference (Δ T) for four green spaces, distinctively showing the high heterogeneity of the temperature gradients found for green spaces in Leipzig 34 Figure 10.
+Distribution of sampled UGS (forests and parks) in various classes for temperature difference (Δ T[FIT]) and cooling distance in Leipzig Figure 11.
 The relationships between the various indicators for quantifying the cooling effect Figure 12.
 Boxplots showing a comparison of the parks and forests with respect to DBH and height Figure 13.
 Distribution of sampled trees in various classes for tree DBH and height across different UGS (forests and parks) in Leipzig Figure 14.
-Boxplots and mosaic plot showing a comparison of the cooling and warming green spaces using the $\Delta T[FIT]$ indicator with respect to various independent variables 50
+Boxplots and mosaic plot showing a comparison of the cooling and warming green spaces using the $\Delta T[FIT]$ indicator with respect to various independent variables50 Figure 15.
+Boxplots and mosaic plot showing a comparison of the cooling and warming green spaces using the Δ T[PWD] indicator with respect to various independent variables 51